Heterogeneous Distributed Lag Models to Estimate Personalized Effects of Maternal Exposures to Air Pollution: Introduction

-We provide a comprehensive simulation of our method and show it is able to estimate individualized critical windows and effects as well as identify the covariates responsible for modifying the distributed lag function.
-The simulation also shows that the nested and shared tree HDLMs outperform the Gaussian Process HDLM in terms of HDLM estimation and critical window detection.
-We apply our method to a Colorado-based administrative birth cohort and explore differences in the relationship between fine particulate matter (PM$_{2.5}$) and birth weight across a range of continuous, categorical, and binary modifiers specific to individuals.
-We identify age, body mass index (BMI), Hispanic designation, and education as potential modifiers of the distributed lag effects.
-The analysis indicates that non-Hispanics with increased BMI are more susceptible to PM$_{2.5}$ exposures and early- and late-gestation are potential critical windows.
+Our data analysis is the first study to estimate individualized critical windows to air pollution exposure and a birth outcome.
+While a traditional DLM method finds an inter-quartile range (IQR) increase in PM$_{2.5}$ (5.9 to 8.5 $\mu g/m^3$) results in an approximate decrease in birth weight of 11.3g, our heterogeneous analysis estimates the impact to be as much as three times larger among the most vulnerable populations.
+Among the modifiers considered, our analysis finds that age, BMI, Hispanic designation, and education are potentially important modifiers that were selected as a source of heterogeneity.
+In particular, the results indicate non-Hispanics with increased BMI are more vulnerable to PM$_{2.5}$ exposures and early- and late-gestation are potential critical windows.
 In addition, we find individual variability within subgroups due to other modifying characteristics.
-Software to replicate our simulation and use our method in other applications is available in the \texttt{R} package \texttt{dlmtree}.
+Software to replicate our simulation and method for applications is available in the \texttt{R} package \texttt{dlmtree}.